opentelekomcloud-docs/elastic-cloud-server/umn/source/instances/obtaining_metadata_and_passing_user_data/passing_user_data_to_ecss.rst

 Passing User Data
 -----------------

 #.
 Create a user data script, the format of which complies with user data script specifications.
-For details, see `Helpful Links <#enustopic0032380449section54344118153243>`__.
+For details, see `Helpful Links <#helpful-links>`__.

 #.
 When creating an ECS, set **Advanced Options** to **Configure now**, and paste the content of the user data script to the **User Data** text box or upload the user data file.